 AMD Radeon RX 5700M

 The RX5700M is a mobile high-end graphics card for laptops.
-It uses the Navi 10 chip (as the desktop RX 5700 and 5700 XT) and therefore also the RDNA architecture.
-As the desktop counterparts, the mobile RX 5700M uses dedicated GDDR6 graphics memory connected with a 256 Bit bus.
+It uses the Navi 10 chip (like the desktop RX 5700 and 5700 XT) and therefore also the RDNA architecture.
+Like the desktop counterparts, the mobile RX 5700M uses dedicated GDDR6 graphics memory connected with a 256-bit bus.
 The performance is intended to be between the mobile RTX 2070 and RTX 2080 (3DMark 11 GPU score).

 The Navi 10 chip uses the new RDNA (Radeon DNA) microarchitecture which is a successor the the GCN instruction set.
 It features a new processor design, a multi-level cache hierarchy and an improved rendering pipeline with support for GDDR6 memory.

 The TDP of the chip is rated at 120 Watt and therefore clearly lower than the desktop RX 5700 (150 Watt) but clearly higher than the lower end RX 5500M (85 Watt).
 Therefore, the chip is intended for big gaming laptops.

 Beware, currently our information is based on leaks and rumors and may therefore change till the chip is officially announced (early 2020).

 |Features||120 W TDP, DisplayPort 1.4 w/DFSC, HDMI 2.0b, PCIe 4.0, Radeon Media Engine (H.264 4K150 decode, 4K90 encode / H.265 4K90 decode, 4K60 encode / VP9 4K90 decode)|